Mesh

 Mesh versus Mesh Brush

-Mesh is is a Pick tool.
+Mesh is is a Picker.

 However, Mesh also has a corresponding brush tool, called Mesh Brush.
 Brushes are ideal for more expressive, freeform work.
 You don't need to first create input geometry to use brushes.
 Instead, you can simply brush the terrain directly.